Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 This time the action is even.
-By considering the square root of the action, we see that the time-$\frac{1}{2}$ column of the $E_1$-page is $H^*(\Sp)[2],$ and later columns repeat with shift $2\cdot 1=2$ (the square root of the action has weight $1$).
-The classes in $H^2(X_{\Gamma})$ vanish two by two until the last one is hit by the top class of the time-$\frac{1}{2}$ column, and $1\in H^0(X_{\Gamma})$ is killed on a later page.
-The filtration $\Fil^{\varphi}_\lambda$ is \cref{SS_S51} shows the spectral sequence for $k=6.$
+By considering its square-root of weight-1, the time-$1$ column of the $E_1$-page is $H^*(\Sp)[2],$ and later columns repeat with shift $2\cdot 1=2$.
+The classes in $H^2(X_{\Gamma})$ vanish two by two until the last one is hit by the top class of the time-$1$ column, and $1\in H^0(X_{\Gamma})$ is killed by time-$2$ column (thus vanishes on page $E_{k+1}$) due to \cref{Killing the unit in sp seq CSR}(\ref{killing the unit wt1 case}).
+The filtration is rank-wise

 \end{ex}